radiantlogic-v8/documentation-eoc/documentation/admin/account-settings/update-account.md

 ![image description](images/generate-token.png)

 A unique API token will populate in the *API token* input field and the creation and expiration dates will display below the token.
-Copy the token immediately and store in a save place.
+Copy the token immediately and store in a safe place.

 > [!warning] Once you leave the page, you can no longer view or copy the API token.
 Ensure you copy the token before saving.